p-vale/antro-ecommerce/README.md

 style.css contains the global styles of this project.

 ### To Do:
-- bag display
 - delete and quantity
 - add to bag button in product pages
 - remove true from data>Majoram>bag
-- add subtitle to product&bag pages -?
-- polish design (font, imgs, spaces)
+- highlight current page in header (how?)
+- font